The Committee on the Elimination of Discrimination against Women states that:

 Acts such as forced sterilization, forced abortion, forced pregnancy, criminalization of abortion, denial or delay of safe abortion <…> could constitute forms of gender-based violence against women.

-Despite the fact that the sexual and reproductive rights of women have been one of the points on the agenda of the entire world community for many years, the women’s right to abortion is still taboo in particular countries.
+Despite the fact that the sexual and reproductive rights of women have been one of the points on the agenda of the entire world community for many years, the women’s right to abortion is still taboo in many countries.
 Such a sensitive, and in some situations, the forbidden topic has obviously been touched upon by the coronavirus.
+This piece explores the options of safe abortions during the pandemic in different countries.

-It is necessary to remember that the coronavirus is still a global problem that takes the lives of many people, that still frightens and affects our lives.
+It is necessary to remember that the coronavirus is still a global public health problem that took the lives of many people, and still frightens and affects our lives.
 However, we should pay attention to the fact that according to some estimates, COVID-19 related disruptions will lead to 1.5 million additional unsafe abortions, 900.000 additional unintended pregnancies, and 3.100 additional maternal deaths.

 Some countries have taken information about the coronavirus seriously, but at the same time have been able to provide the necessary access to legal and safe abortion.

 The UK’s Department of Health and Social Care has confirmed it will allow women in England temporarily to manage medical abortions at home in light of the lockdown imposed due to the COVID-19 pandemic.
-Women were able to turn to telemedicine for termination of pregnancy, and this became a unique opportunity to stay safe from the coronavirus, but at the same time exercise their right to abortion.
+Women were able to turn to telemedicine for termination of pregnancy, and this became a unique opportunity to stay safe from the coronavirus, but at the same time exercise their rights to safe abortions.

 Dr. Jonathan Lord, Medical Director for Marie Stopes UK (an international non-governmental organization providing contraception and safe abortion services), said: